VincentGrice/Game-Vault--App/README.md

 ### Project Overview
-> To Develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+To Develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.

 ### Why This Project?
-> Modern web applications perform a variety of functions and provide amazing features and utilities to their users; but deep down, it’s really all just creating, reading, updating and deleting data.
+Modern web applications perform a variety of functions and provide amazing features and utilities to their users; but deep down, it’s really all just creating, reading, updating and deleting data.
 In this project, you’ll combine your knowledge of building dynamic websites with persistent data storage to create a web application that provides a compelling service to your users.

-### What Will I Learn?
+### What skills were used?
   * Develop a RESTful web application using the Python framework Flask
   * Implementing third-party OAuth authentication.
   * Implementing CRUD (create, read, update and delete) operations.

-### How to Run?
+### How to Run the project ?

 #### PreRequisites
   * [Python ~2.7](https://www.python.org/)